MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

         all_conds = {"c_concat": [c_cat], "c_crossattn": [c]}
 ```

-It processed the condition same as low-res condition
+It processes the condition the same way as the low-res condition
 #### Inpaint Condition

 ```py3 title="Inpaint Condition"